Maps

 Where to Stay

 Accommodation options in Tofino range from rustic campgrounds to beach-side cabins to luxurious oceanfront resorts.
 If you can swing it, staying on the water is key.
 Treat yourself to a luxurious stay at the Wickaninnish Inn, a Relais & Châteaux property that boasts a beach or ocean view from every room.
-The Best Western Tin Wis Resort is another great option with its oceanfront rooms overlooking Mackenzie Beach.
+The Tin Wis Resort is another great option with its oceanfront rooms overlooking Mackenzie Beach.

 If kitchen facilities and room to spread out are a priority, consider the Beach Houses at Pacific Sands Beach Resort, or book yourself an adorable “beehive” cabin at Ocean Village Resort.